Tuskegee Airmen: Command difficulties

 Colonel Selway turned the noncommissioned officers out of their club and turned it into a second officers' club.
 He then classified all white personnel as cadre and all African-Americans as trainees.
 One officers' club became the cadre's club.
 The old Non-Commissioned Officers Club, promptly sarcastically dubbed "Uncle Tom's Cabin", became the trainees' officers club.
 At least four of the trainees had flown combat in Europe as fighter pilots and had about four years in service.
 Four others had completed training as pilots, bombardiers and navigators and may have been the only triply qualified officers in the entire Air Corps.
-Several of the Tuskegee Airmen had logged over 900 flight hours by this time.
+Several of the Tuskegee Airmen had logged more than 900 flight hours by this time.
 Nevertheless, by Colonel Selway's fiat, they were trainees.

 Off base was no better; many businesses in Seymour would not serve African-Americans.
-A local laundry would not wash their and yet willingly laundered those of captured German soldiers.
+A local laundry would not wash their clothes and yet willingly laundered those of captured German soldiers.

 In early April 1945, the 118th Base Unit transferred in from Godman Field; its African-American personnel held orders that specified they were base cadre, not trainees.
 On 5 April, officers of the 477th peaceably tried to enter the whites-only officer's club.
 Selway had been tipped off by a phone call and had the assistant provost marshal and base billeting manager stationed at the door to refuse the 477th officers' entry.
 The latter, a major, ordered them to leave and took their names as a means of arresting them when they refused.
 It was the beginning of the Freeman Field Mutiny.

 In the wake of the Freeman Field Mutiny, the 616th and 619th were disbanded and the returned 99th Fighter Squadron was assigned to the 477th on 22 June 1945; it was redesignated the 477th Composite Group as a result.
 On 1 July 1945, Colonel Robert Selway was relieved of the Group's command; he was replaced by Colonel Benjamin O. Davis Jr. A complete sweep of Selway's white staff followed, with all vacated jobs filled by African-American officers.
 The war ended before the 477th Composite Group could get into action.
 The 618th Bombardment Squadron was disbanded on 8 October 1945.
 On 13 March 1946, the two-squadron group, supported by the 602nd Engineer Squadron (later renamed 602nd Air Engineer Squadron), the 118th Base Unit, and a band, moved to its final station, Lockbourne Field.
 The 617th Bombardment Squadron and the 99th Fighter Squadron disbanded on 1 July 1947, ending the 477th Composite Group.
-It would be reorganized as the 332nd Fighter Wing.
+It was reorganized as the 332nd Fighter Wing.